Theft Defense Lawyer in Orlando, FL

 (b) Appropriate the property to his or her own use or to the use of any person not entitled to the use of the property.

 Petit theft is split into two degrees.
-First degree petit theft is when the stolen property amounts to anywhere between $100 – $300.
-Second degree petit theft is stolen property that’s total value is less than $100.
+First-degree petit theft is when the stolen property amounts to anywhere between $100 – $300.
+Second-degree petit theft is stolen property whose total value is less than $100.
 Petit theft is a misdemeanor offense with a possible jail sentence of up to 12 months.
 If the individual has been convicted twice or more times in the past for petit theft then it will become a felony of the third degree for the next arrest.

-The following offenses can constitute as grand theft of the third degree if the theft includes:
+The following offenses can constitute grand theft of the third degree if the theft includes: